 Panning for gold spans ages, genders and nationalities

-HI Travel Tales saw panners with long beards and worn faces reminiscent of what would be the stereotypical panner, and 2-year-old blonde cherub girls, not to mention everything in between.
+We saw panners with long beards and worn faces reminiscent of what would be the stereotypical panner, and 2-year-old blonde cherub girls, not to mention everything in between.

 El Dorado County pulled off a week of championship panning for gold at the 40th World Gold Panning Championships, but also filled a schedule with everything from farm tours, mine tours, whitewater rafting, and wine tasting: For many competitors this is an excuse to see old friends with similar interests and travel to a new area for tourism.
-Seems the last time a championship with held in the United States was in 1998.
+Seems the last time a championship was held in the United States was in 1998.

 Watch a fun 5-minute slide show of adults and kids during the gold panning world championships.

 Be sure to check out these other things to do in the Gold Country